tilebox/tilebox-go/examples/README.md

 - [Hello world](workflows/helloworld): How to submit a task and run it.
 - [Protobuf tasks](workflows/protobuf-task): How to use Protobuf tasks.
 - [Axiom Observability](workflows/axiom): How to set up tracing and logging for workflows using [Axiom](https://axiom.co/) observability platform.
+- [OpenTelemetry Observability](workflows/opentelemetry): How to set up tracing and logging for workflows using [OpenTelemetry](https://opentelemetry.io/).

 ## Datasets examples